oaqa/cse-framework/README.md

 The CSE is a core component of the OAQA project, its objective is to build a framework for searching optimal experiment configurations, given time and resource constraints.

+For more information please refer to the [OAQA tutorial](https://github.com/oaqa/oaqa-tutorial/wiki/Tutorial).